lasorda/protobuf-language-server/README.md

 ## features

 1. Parsing document symbols
-2. Go to definition
+1. Go to definition
+1. Symbol definition on hover
-3. Format file with clang-format
+1. Format file with clang-format
-4. Code completion
+1. Code completion
-5. Jump from protobuf's cpp header to proto define (only global message and enum)
+1. Jump from protobuf's cpp header to proto define (only global message and enum)